meshery/meshsync/README.md

 # Service Mesh Synchronization

 MeshSync (Service Mesh Synchronization), an event-driven, continuous synchronization routine performs the task of ensuring that the state of configuration and status of operation of any service mesh and of the Kubernetes environment are known to Meshery.
-MeshSync runs as a Kubernetes custom controller under the control of Meshery Operator
+MeshSync runs as a Kubernetes custom controller under the control of Meshery Operator.

 <div>&nbsp;</div>